opensearch-project/sql/docs/user/dql/expressions.rst

 1. Numeric literals: specify numeric values such as integer and floating-point numbers.
 2. String literals: specify a string enclosed by single or double quotes.
 3. Boolean literals: ``true`` or ``false``.
 4. Date and Time literals: DATE 'YYYY-MM-DD' represent the date, TIME 'hh:mm:ss' represent the time, TIMESTAMP 'YYYY-MM-DD hh:mm:ss' represent the timestamp.
-You can also surround the literals with curly brackets, if you do, you can replace date with d, time with t, and timestamp with ts
+You can also surround the literals with curly brackets, if you do, you can replace date with d, time with t, and timestamp with ts.

 Examples
 --------